Safety and security

 How can I arrange access to my flat in an emergency?

-It is strongly recommended that leaseholders ensure HML Shaw know how to contact a responsible person for each flat in the event of an emergency within the building, (office and mobile phone numbers, e-mail address etc.) A second contact is also recommended.
+It is strongly recommended that leaseholders ensure HML know how to contact a responsible person for each flat in the event of an emergency within the building, (office and mobile phone numbers, e-mail address etc.) A second contact is also recommended.
 Please make sure that they have the current details in respect of your flat.

 Water supply and leaks?